Dell sees brisk sales of new ultrabooks

 By Poornima Gupta

-SAN FRANCISCO Dell Inc's new ultra-thin laptop computer meant to rival Apple Inc's popular MacBook Air is doing much better than the company expected.
+SAN FRANCISCO, May 1 Dell Inc's new ultra-thin laptop computer meant to rival Apple Inc's popular MacBook Air is doing much better than the company expected.

 "With this product, we went aggressive with the forecast,"